 The results of GPT-40 are clearly very different from that of the mBERT and XLM-RoBERTa.
 The two smaller models behave very similarly evidenced by their high correlation over the 247 tasks (0.95 Person correlation).
 GPT-40 on the other hand has a more modest correlation, 0.55 with either models.
 GPT-40 has some wild outliers where its performance is well below the baselines.
+The picture is very similar when we use Spearman's rank correlation to counteract outliers.
+Although the gap is smaller (0.94 between mBERT and XLM-RoBERTa and 0.69-0.7 between GPT-40 and the other two models) but the difference in model behavior is obvious.
 It may be beneficial to tweak the prompt but it falls outside of the scope of this thesis.

-Figure 6.25: GPT-4o's accuracy on each probing task in comparison with mBERT and XLM-RoBERTa.
-We added a x=y diagonal for clarity.
+Figure 6.27: GPT-4o's accuracy on each probing task in comparison with mBERT and XLM-RoBERTa.
+We added a x = y diagonal for clarity.